Teresiah6/AirBnB_clone/README.md

     $

-Alternatively, to use the AirBnB console in interactive mode, run the filee
+Alternatively, to use the AirBnB console in interactive mode, run the file
 console.py by itself:

 `$ ./console.py`